1zhou-Wang/MemVR/README.md

 ### Installation

-1. We recommend you to use [LLaVA](https://github.com/haotian-liu/LLaVA) as the working environment.
-Please clone the repository from [LLaVA](https://github.com/haotian-liu/LLaVA) and set up the envirnment bu running
+1. We recommend you use [LLaVA](https://github.com/haotian-liu/LLaVA) as the working environment.
+Please clone the repository from [LLaVA](https://github.com/haotian-liu/LLaVA) and set up the environment by running
 ```
 git clone https://github.com/haotian-liu/LLaVA
 cd LLaVA